trust-mfn-berlin/animals-as-objects/vault/story.catching-animals.md

 <figcaption>

-_White rhinos "Hlambamans" and "Kuababa" at Berlin Zoo, 1964.
+_White rhinos “Hlambamans” and “Kuababa” at Berlin Zoo, 1964.
 (AZGB, photo Kleinschmidt.
 All rights reserved.)_

 </figcaption>

 </figure>

-East Berlin's newly opened zoo (known as the Tierpark) could rarely afford the animals that were caught in the wild and sold by trading houses.
+East Berlin’s newly opened zoo (known as the Tierpark) could rarely afford the animals that were caught in the wild and sold by trading houses.
 The enormous new zoo struggled due to a lack of foreign currency and general paucity of resources.
 Although there had been gifts from well-wishing zoos in the GDR, as well as the Federal Republic, they had hardly any of the animals that were most popular among the public.
 Nevertheless, the director of the Tierpark, Heinrich Dathe, did not miss out completely.

 In July 1956, Vietnamese head of state Hồ Chí Minh received a delegation of the Solidarity Committee of the GDR for Korea and Vietnam, and of the National Council of the National Front, in Hanoi.
 It was mandatory at the time for the approved, so-called block parties of the GDR to come together with the SED under the banner of this latter organization.
 Vietnamese animals were to be given to the delegation as a state gift, however the shipment was not yet ready by the time the delegation left the country.
 The Vietnamese authorities had had bears, pythons, monkeys, and even a tiger caught, and these animals now awaited departure in the port of Hanoi.

 What came next was a debacle that went on for over a year.
 The newly created GDR could not source a ship of its own capable of calling at the port in good time.
 Some of the animals died in Hanoi.
 The city committee of the Patriotic Front in Hanoi had even procured an elephant, but the animal did not survive the winter of 1956/57.
 The Vietnamese attempted to capture another, but also requested for the deer and monkeys that were already ready for departure to be transported beforehand. **The arrival of suitable transportation was repeatedly announced — and repeatedly cancelled.
-The list of animals awaiting shipment reported by the GDR Embassy in Hanoi changed constantly.** When finally, a Polish ship transported the animals to the GDR, at least one elephant, a number of big cats and monkeys, as well as some ungulates had passed away.[^25] Nevertheless, the animal shipment provided excellent publicity for the zoo, and its success was certainly partly thanks to the elephant calf "Kosko".
+The list of animals awaiting shipment reported by the GDR Embassy in Hanoi changed constantly.** When finally, a Polish ship transported the animals to the GDR, at least one elephant, a number of big cats and monkeys, as well as some ungulates had passed away.[^25] Nevertheless, the animal shipment provided excellent publicity for the zoo, and its success was certainly partly thanks to the elephant calf “Kosko”.

 <figure>